Senior Community Service Employment Program

 410-742-0505, Ext.
 121

-Operated under a USDOL grant and in cooperation with Senior Service America Inc., SCSEP is funded by a $45.2 million grant from the U.S. Department of Labor.
-This funding provides 90% of the support for SCSEP with SSAI providing 10% match or $5 million.
+Operated under a USDOL grant and in cooperation with the Center for Workforce Inclusion (formerly Senior Service America Inc.), SCSEP is funded by a $45.2 million grant from the U.S. Department of Labor.
+This funding provides 90% of the support for SCSEP with the Center for Workforce Inclusion providing 10% match or $5 million.
 The SCSEP program is an equal opportunity program.
 Auxiliary aids and services are available upon request to individuals with disabilities.